 The Beaufort History Museum (BHM) is partnering with the Beaufort County Library to create and present a lecture series that will focus on the fascinating history of the Beaufort District.
-The series, which is free to the public, runs from September 2016 through May 2017 and features two lectures each month.
+The series, which is free to the public and features lectures each month.
+Admission is generally free although seating is limited, and pre-registration via the BHM website is recommended.

 Carol Lauvray, BHM Board President, made the announcement of the lecture series. “ We are very pleased to be working along with the Beaufort County Library to create this interesting and entertaining lecture series.
 Our Education Committee has been developing the idea for the series for a while and it seemed that teaming up with the Library and utilizing their many resources would be a perfect partnership,” she said.